effbiae/k/README.md

 # porting k to BareMetal-OS

-`git clone` and edit the `makefile` to set your path to BareMetal-OS.
+`git clone` and edit the first line of the `makefile` to set your path to BareMetal-OS.

 `make bochs` will build k as an app and make an image with `baremetal.sh k.app` and start bochs. you need bochs configured with avx512 support (see below).